Everyone has the right to be secure against unreasonable search or seizure.

 Hire a Toronto Criminal Defence Attorney

 William Jaksa is an experienced criminal lawyer from Toronto.
-He has been helping his clients for the past 10 years challenge the admissibility of evidence seized by police.
+He has been helping his clients for over 15 years challenge the admissibility of evidence seized by police.
 He understands the procedures and requirements for police to obtain search warrants and how these warrants can be challenged successfully in court.
 Contact William Jaksa if you require assistance.